baleada/docs/src/prose/logic/pipes/reverse.md

 order: 0
 ---

-`createReverse` is a pipe that accepts an array as an input, and outputs <!--TODO-->.
+`createReverse` is a [pipe](/docs/logic/pipes-overview) that transforms an array to a reversed array.

 ::: type="info"
 `createReverse` is a light wrapper around [`reverse`](https://github.com/RobinMalfait/lazy-collections#reverse) and [`toArray`](https://github.com/RobinMalfait/lazy-collections#toarray) from `lazy-collections`.